Vitawt-The-Duke/tron-wallet-monitor/README.md

 To receive information via a Telegram bot, you need to obtain your personal chat ID with the bot on Telegram.

 At first you need to create your own bot in telegram.
-Just type @BotFather in search in Telegram At second add your bot token to this code and launch "node index.js"
+Just type @BotFather in search in Telegram At second add your bot token, chat ID, interval ENVs to this code and launch "node monitor.js"